Find Affordable College Courses

 Women make up 57% of the natural resources and conservation majors at the school.

 Utah State University ranked #6 on this year’s Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in the Rocky Mountains Region list.
-USU is a fairly large public school located in the small city of Logan.
+USU is a very large public school located in the small city of Logan.

 Of the 86 students majoring in natural resources and conservation at USU, 48% are male and 52% are female.